0x7FF/BooruToolkit/README.md

 ## Credits

-This program has been written in it's entirety by Ray Volkov (me).
+This program has been written in it's entirety by me.
 Certain features of this app have been made possible by applications like curl, xmllint, diff, recode, md5sum and sed, all of which belong to their original authors.

 ## License